maafaishal/awesome-resources/README.md

 - [Uizard](https://uizard.io/) - Visualize, communicate, and iterate on wireframes and prototypes in minutes.
 - [V0 Dev](https://v0.dev/) - A generative chat interface with in-depth knowledge on modern web technologies.

+### APIs

+- [Httpbin.org](https://httpbin.org/) - An open-source web service that allows you to make HTTP calls without any additional installations or dependencies.

 ### Cloud Platforms

 - [Cloudflare Pages](https://pages.cloudflare.com/) - A JAMstack platform for frontend developers to collaborate and deploy websites.